mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ***Tasks for Tuesday: Meet with Bellis to figure out push button-SD card logic, start creating cases for the accelerometer to be 3d printed, work on academic poster, data analysis (maybe??)***

+**Tuesday, June 12th**

+Found out that when the button is pushed, it is actually in a low state, as opposed to a high state as thought!

+Code not doing exactly what is expected because it may be getting disconnected when the button is pressed.
+However, [flush](https://www.arduino.cc/en/serial/flush) helps solve the problem of the files being empty.

+***Tasks for Wednesday: Start designing case for the system, data analysis (maybe??), take more data points.***

 # Week 3 (6/4/2018 - 6/8/2018)

 **Monday, June 4th**